-Key Point: The HTML image element (i.e.,) also has a longdesc attribute that can be added to it, in addition to alt text, that references a URL to a location where a more detailed description is provided, perhaps on another web page or perhaps farther down the page, accessed using an HTML anchor.
-Unfortunately, longdesc is not well-supported in any of the common browsers, so at this point using an alternative to longdesc, like describing in the surrounding text, is recommended.
+Key Point: The HTML image element (i.e.,) also has a longdesc attribute that can be added to it, in addition to alt text, that references a URL to a location where a more detailed description is provided, perhaps on another web page or perhaps farther down the page, accessed anchor.
+Unfortunately, using an HTML longdesc is not well-supported in any of the common browsers, so at this point using an alternative to longdesc, like describing in the surrounding text, is recommended.